 - Boost your overall health by ridding your mouth of the bacteria that contributes to other problems

-Our dentists use the latest dental technology so your care is as quick, comfortable, and effective as possible.
-For gum disease treatment, that means using a PerioLase laser.
-Laser gum treatment makes scaling and root planing quicker and more comfortable for you.
-And if your gum disease has advanced to the point where we need to remove inflamed gum tissue, a laser:
+Our dentists use the latest dental technology, like the PerioLase laser that makes scaling and root planing quicker and more comfortable.
+If your gum disease has advanced to the point where we need to remove inflamed gum tissue, our laser:

 - Effectively targets diseased gum tissue without affecting healthy tissue